SEDCorp is pleased to announce six upcoming FREE workshops for small business owners.

 The Sierra Economic Development Corporation (SEDCorp), a 41-year-old regional non-profit, continues to bring leadership and expertise to Placer County in innovative ways.
 SEDCorp has created a companion public benefit non-profit called Economic Partners in Change – “EPIC” – in recognition of the looming problem of having a large number of “baby-boom generation” business leaders leaving the work force over the next ten years and the question of where an adequate number of tomorrow’s business leaders will be found.

-The Small Business of the Year Award for 2013 has gone to The Getaway Café in South Lake Tahoe.
+The Small Business of the Year Award for 2014 has gone to The Getaway Café in South Lake Tahoe.